310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% bubble Chiaki mgn %}
 I’ve always been a coward, who looked away from the evil in this world… But I won’t run away ever again.

-I will become the ally of justice that I’ve looked up to as a kid.
+I *will* become the hero of justice that I’ve looked up to as a kid.

 ♪\~♪\~♪
 {% endbubble %}